3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 Characteristics of metal Binder Jetting

 Accuracy and tolerance can vary greatly depending on the model and are hard to predict as they are greatly dependant on the geometry.
-For example, parts with length up to 25 - 75 mm shrink between 0.8 to 2%, while larger parts have an estimated average shrinkage of 3%.
-Non-uniform shrinkage can be an issue and must be accounted for during the design stage in collaboration with the Binder Jetting machine operator.
+For example, parts with length up to 25 - 75 mm shrink between 0.8 to 2% after infiltration, while larger parts have an estimated average shrinkage of 3%.
+For sintering, the part shrinkage is approximately 20%.
+The dimensions of the parts are compensated for shrinkage by the machine's software, but non-uniform shrinkage can be an issue and must be accounted for during the design stage in collaboration with the Binder Jetting machine operator.

-The table below summarizes the differences in the main mechanical properties of Stainless Steel parts, printed with Bidner Jetting and DMLS/SLM:
+The table below summarizes the differences in the main mechanical properties of Stainless Steel parts, printed with Binder Jetting and DMLS/SLM:

 |Yield Strength||214 MPa||283 MPa||470 MPa|